Ap6pack/PythonProjects/NSC_Decrypt_Suite/README.md

 To use this script, follow these steps:

 1. Place the example.xlsx file in the same directory as the excel2text.py script.
-2. Run the `code` excel2text.py script.
+2. Run the `excel2text.py` script.
 3. Check the same directory for the output.txt file containing the extracted text.

 # NSCCookieParserTxt.py